EU AI Act Deadlines: What's Due and When After the Omnibus Delay

 - Marine equipment

-The phased rollout creates a false sense of security for some businesses.
-The logic runs: “The main deadline is August 2026, we have time.”
-But several factors compress the timeline:
+The phased rollout, and now the Omnibus delay, create a false sense of security.
+The logic runs: “The high-risk deadline is December 2027, we have years.”
+Several factors compress that:

 You’re already behind on some things.
 AI literacy training (Article 4) and prohibited practices checks (Article 5) should already be in place.
-If they’re not, address them now.
+GPAI obligations have applied since August 2025.
+If any of these aren’t handled, address them now — the delay didn’t touch them.

 Compliance infrastructure takes time to build.
 A Fundamental Rights Impact Assessment isn’t something you write in an afternoon.
 Human oversight processes need to be designed, staffed, and tested.
 Monitoring systems need to be instrumented.
 Incident reporting workflows need to be defined and rehearsed.
-If you start building these in July 2026, you won’t be ready by August.
+Sixteen extra months sounds generous until you cost out building all of this from scratch alongside everything else.

 Your providers need time too.
 If you’re a deployer of high-risk AI, you need documentation from your providers: instructions for use, conformity declarations, technical details about the system’s capabilities and limitations.
-If your provider hasn’t prepared these yet, that conversation needs to happen now, not the week before the deadline.
+The delay applies to them as well, which means provider documentation may arrive later, not sooner.
+That conversation still needs to start early.

 A practical timeline